Nassar-related case dismissed against ex-university chief

 Simon was ordered to trial last year on charges that she lied to police about her knowledge of a sexual misconduct complaint against Nassar, who was a campus doctor and now is serving decades in prison.

 But Eaton County Judge John Maurer dismissed the case.
+The Michigan attorney general’s office, which prosecuted Simon, had no immediate comment.

 The charges against Simon centered on a 2018 interview with investigators who wanted to know what officials at the East Lansing university knew about complaints about Nassar years earlier.